galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests/simbank-IVT.md

 ---
 path: "/docs/running-simbank-tests/simbank-IVT"
-title: "Running the SimBank Installation Verification Test"
+title: "The SimBank Installation Verification Test"
 ---

 This basic test logs on to Galasa SimBank and examines an account.
-Don't forget that you need to launch Galasa SimBank before running the test.

 ## Exploring the `SimBankIVT` test class